MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/credit-card.md

 1. On the [Document Intelligence Studio home page](https://documentintelligence.ai.azure.com/studio), select **Credit/Debit Card**.

-1. You can analyze the sample tax documents or upload your own files.
+1. You can analyze the sample credit/debit documents or upload your own files.

 1. Select the **Run analysis** button and, if necessary, configure the **Analyze options** :